 My musical journey began at home with my family.
 I grew up in a household in which creativity was encouraged.
 My earliest musical experiences that I can remember involve singing nursery rhymes and playing musical games with my parents.
 My mother and father are both Canadian Actors and musicians in their own right.
 Singing, acting out characters in stories and playing instruments were all normal and fun activities.
 I was always singing around the house and my parents enrolled me in private piano lessons at the age of 7.
 Musical activities at school were choirs and bands.
 Eventually, I was able to try the saxophone which is my secondary instrumental love.

-These early experiences were essential to building a foundation upon which, I was able to seek out higher forms of education, such as:
+These early experiences were the foundation upon which I was able to seek out higher forms of education, such as:

 Grade 8 Piano Certificate and Grade 2 Rudiments through the Royal Conservatory of Music

 Post-secondary studies in Jazz on Alto saxophone including York University and Humber College, where I completed my BMus.

 ECME Certificate through the Royal Conservatory of Music in association with Ryerson University.

 Music is in all of us from the time we hear our mother's heartbeat in the womb.
 Our first instrument is our body along with our senses of sight, touch, and sound.